Fine Art

 Habitat

-Sexes: Males distinguished from females by their bright red facial feathers.
+Males are distinguished from females by their bright red facial feathers.
 Females have an olive-green face and darker (almost black) beak.

-Breeding: The green backed twinspot prefers its privacy in regards to breeding.
+The green backed twinspot prefers its privacy in regards to breeding.
 Males in the breeding season will raise their heads, looking straight up while "dancing" on the perch next to the female, moving in a side-stepping fashion.
 The female, if receptive, will crouch down and point her tail to the male.
 Green backed twinspots tend to pair with one female and care for her and the young while breeding.
-Up to 4 eggs are laid approx 5 days after mating, usually 1 daily.
+Up to four eggs are laid about five days after mating, usually one daily.
 The female will go in and out of the nest frequently until all eggs are laid and will sit in place to incubate thereafter, ensuring all hatch in relatively close proximity.

-Diet: millet, dark leafy greens, fresh banana, cooked brown rice, mixed finch seed.
+The birds eat millet, dark leafy greens, fresh bananas, cooked brown rice and mixed finch seed.

 Birds, Fine Art Prints